BigFootAlchemy/APIChallenge/README.md

 ##API Challenge Group C - Tools

-Challenge 9 (5 Points) : User Packer.io to build an AMI that when passed the arguments image and instance type it creates a new AMI with ssm, scaleft, ansible, awscli, and GO path.
+Challenge 9 (5 Points) : User Packer.io to build an AMI that when passed the arguments image and instance type it creates a new AMI with ssm, scaleft, ansible, awscli, and path.

-Challeng 10 (10 Points) : Write a GO script to parse the packer json template , validate , and pass it to CodeCommit .
+Challeng 10 (10 Points) : Write a python script to parse the packer json template , validate , and pass it to CodeCommit .

 ##API Challenge Group D - Messaging